-The company then makes the allocated charitable contributions to the organizations selected by the partners.
-Each partner's \$12,000 election provides no direct financial benefit to our Named Executive Officers since all charitable deductions accrue solely to the company.
+Our company then makes the allocated charitable contributions to the organizations selected by the partners.
+Each partner's \$12,000 election provides no direct financial benefit to our Named Executive Officers since all charitable deductions accrue solely to our company.